Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Key takeaways

-The build-up of minerals in a Nespresso machine is a serious situation, often caused by the dissolved compounds in the brewing water.
+The buildup of minerals in a Nespresso machine is a serious issue, often caused by dissolved compounds in the water used for brewing.

-You can descale a Nespresso machine using a Nespresso Descaling Kit, a commercial descaling fluid, or something you already have at home, like vinegar or baking soda.
+You can descale a Nespresso machine using a Nespresso Descaling Kit, a commercial descaling fluid, or a household item like vinegar or baking soda.

-Activating the descaling mode of Nespresso machines is easy but varies across different models.
+Activating the descaling mode on Nespresso machines is straightforward; however, the process varies depending on the specific model.

-Finally, according to the manufacturer’s recommendations, descaling your Nespresso machine every 400-600 coffees or at least every six months will ensure the quality of the beverage is always good.
+Finally, according to the manufacturer’s recommendations, descaling your Nespresso machine every 400-600 coffees or at least every six months will help ensure the quality of the beverage remains consistently good.

 How often do you descale your Nespresso machine?
 Let me know in the comments!